skyportal/kowalski/readme.md

 3. A new `kowalski/dask_cluster_<winter>,py` needs to be created, modeled on `dask_cluster.py` but using the ports for the new stream from the config file.

-4. The config file `config.defaults.yaml` needs to be updated to include the collections, upstream filters, crossmatches, dask ports for the new stream.
+4. The config file `config.defaults.yaml` needs to be updated to include the collections, upstream filters, crossmatches, dask ports, and ml_models (if MLing is necessary) for the new stream.
 No two streams should use the same ports for dask to avoid conflicts.
 Entries also need to be made in the `supervisord` section of the config file so that `alert_broker_<winter>.py` and `dask_cluster_<winter>.py` can be run through supervisor.

 5. Some alerts need to be added to `data/` for testing.
 Tests for alert ingestion (`tests/test_ingester_<wntr>.py`) and alert processing (`tests/test_alert_broker_wntr.py`) can be modeled on the ZTF tests, with appropriate changes for the new stream.
+The ingester test is where you will be able to create a mock kafka stream to test your broker.

-6. Need to edit `ingester.Dockerfile` so that all new files are copied into the docker container.
+6. Need to edit `ingester.Dockerfile` so that all new files are copied into the docker container (add or modify the COPY lines).

+### Add a new ML model to Kowalski

+For now, only the ZTF alert stream has a method implement to run ML models on the alerts.
+However, this can be extended as reused as a basis to run ML models on other streams as well.

+To add a new ML model to run on the ZTF alert stream, you simply need to add the model to the `models` directory, and add the model to `ml_models.ZTF` in the config file.
+The model will then be automatically loaded and run on the alerts.

+Here are the exact steps to add a new ML model to Kowalski:

+1. Add the model in .h5 format, or if you are using a .pb format you can also add the model files and directories in a folder called `<model_name.model_version>` in the `models` directory.

+2. Add the model name to `ml_models.ZTF` in the config file.
+All models need to have at least the following fields:

+   - `triplet`: True or False, whether the model uses the triplet (images) or not as an input to the model
+   - `feature_names`: list of features used by the model as a tuple, they need to be a subset of the `ZTF_ALERT_NUMERICAL_FEATURES` found in `kowalski/utils.py`.
+Ex: `('drb', 'diffmaglim', 'ra', 'dec', 'magpsf', 'sigmapsf')`
+   - `version`: version of the model

+   Then, you might want to provide additional information about the model, such as:
+   - `feature_norms`: dictionary of feature names and their normalization values, if the model was trained with normalized features
+   - `order`: in which order do the triplet and features need to be passed to the model. ex: `['triplet', 'features']` or `['features', 'triplet']`
+   - `format`: format of the model, either `h5` or `pb`.
+If not provided, the default is `h5`.

+The best way to see if the model is being loaded correctly is to run the broker tests mentioned earlier.
+These tests will show you the models that are running, and the errors encountered when loading the models (if any).